-Based on the preceding, Ecology has determined the proposed amendments comprehensively updating the SMP are consistent with the policy of the Shoreline Management Act, the applicable Guidelines and implementing rules, once required changes set forth in Attachment B are accepted by the city.
+Based on the preceding, Ecology has determined the proposed amendments comprehensively updating the SMP are consistent with the policy of the Shoreline Management Act, the applicable Guidelines and implementing rules, once the required change set forth in Attachment B is accepted by the city.
 Ecology approval of the proposed amendments with required changes is effective 14 days from Ecology's final action approving the amendment.